Sports Study Music Kids Site and Search Games Movies Fun Kids

 Inclined plane

 An inclined plane is a flat surface with one end higher than the other.
-This allows for heavy objects to be slid up to a higher point rather than to be lifted.
-It's easier to slide something than to lift it.
+This allows for heavy objects to slide up to a higher point rather than be lifted.
+It is generally easier to slide something than to lift it.

 Examples of inclined planes include slides and ramps.